 Summer is almost here, and with it come longer days and warmer weather.
 More light and heat mean more bare skin.
-Time, then, for a beauty back-to-basics to keep you looking great when Mother Nature turns up temperature.
+Time, then, for a beauty back-to-basics to keep you looking great when Mother Nature turns up

 Begin by giving your skin some TLC

 Exfoliate your entire body a few times a week to remove dry skin.
 Buff your skin from head to toe using a dry brush or exfoliating body wash.
 This will not only make your skin feel and look silky soft.
-It will also ready it for spray-on tanners.
+It will also

 A two-percent salicylic acid body wash will help you blast body acne.
 Let it sit on problem areas for a few minutes before rinsing it off.
 When you step out of the shower, you can swab breakouts with an additional salicylic acid treatment.